-What if 80 percent (or better yet, 97 percent!) of us were thriving, flourishing, enjoying a surplus of energy, vitality and resilience?
+What if 80 percent (or better yet, 97 percent, or even 99 percent!) of us were thriving, flourishing, enjoying a surplus of energy, vitality and resilience?

 Imagine the difference that would make in our families and communities, schools, places of work.
 Imagine how it might improve our healthcare system, to say nothing of social justice, our environment and economy.
 Oh my goodness, it gives me goosebumps.